Hamza Shafqaat transferred, Irfan Nawaz appointed as DC Islamabad

 Irfan Nawaz Memen has been serving as DC Quetta from 2020 till now.
 Earlier he served the Punjab government (January 2019 to November 2020) before joining the federal capital as DC.

-Separate notifications of transfer of outgoing DC Islamabad, Hamza Shafqaat, and appointment of Irfan Nawaz have been issued by Establishment Division, the Establishment Division sources said.
+Establishment Division has issued separate notifications of transfer of outgoing DC Islamabad, Hamza Shafqaat, and appointment of Irfan Nawaz, the Establishment Division sources said.

 The notification directed the outgoing deputy commissioner to report to the Establishment Division with immediate effect.